Etymology of well-known Japanese companies.

 In the days of civil wars in Japan, Oda Nobunaga, a well-known warlord, adopted a policy called “rakuichi rakuza,” which can be translated as “free market and free guild.”
 Under this policy, merchants were allowed to sell freely with fewer restrictions and without taxes.
 The founder of Rakuten, Mr. Mikitani, wished to establish a commercial system in which people could sell freely on the internet.
 He decided to use the word “Raku,” after “rakuichi rakuza.”
 Also, there is a Japanese word, “Rakutenteki,” that means “optimistic.”
 The removal of “teki” from “Rakutenteki” created the proper noun “Rakuten,” which is a word that sounds familiar but did not actually exist before.

+It sounds like an English word.
 Perhaps many Japanese people know that the company was named after its founder, Mr. Ishibashi.
 Ishibashi means “stone bridge”.
 However, what few people know is the fact that Bridgestone was originally a manufacture of tabi, Japanese traditional foot gear with rubber on the bottom.